Cacti/plugin_mikrotik/README.md

 ##ChangeLog

 --- 2.0 ---
+* issue#10: SQL Error when sorting from the Wireless Aps page
-* Support for Cacti 1.0
+* feature: Support for Cacti 1.0
-* Lot's of new features
+* feature: Lot's of new features

 --- 1.01 ---
-* bug#0002318 - Invalid round robin archive
+* bug#0002318: Invalid round robin archive

 --- 1.0 ---
 * Initial release